MegosAlpha/boiler/README.md

 Run ```boiler <filename>``` to boil a file or ```boiler``` to run a file list as specified in boiler.files.txt.

 ## Directory Layout
-README.md, LICENSE, Cargo.toml, Cargo.lock, and .gitignore are all just repository specific.
-They handle version numbers to an extent, information, and some git rules. src/ contains the source folder.
+- README.md, LICENSE, Cargo.toml, Cargo.lock, and .gitignore are all just repository specific.
+They handle version numbers to an extent, information, and some git rules.
+- src/ contains the source folder.
 As of 1.3.1, it is still just main.rs.
+That's all the code.
+- examples/ contains the examples and tests for boiler.
+It's a little project.

+### Inside examples:
-That's all the code. recipes/ contain 2 regular modules and 1 irregular module.
-They are used for the examples. alertme.js, example.txt, and nametag.cpfffnajs are the examples.
-They use the recipe files for boiling. boiler.config.toml is the configuration for the examples in here. boiler.files.txt is the filelist of what to do without command line arguments.
+- recipes/ contain 2 regular modules and 1 irregular module.
+They are used for the examples.
+- alertme.js, example.txt, and nametag.cpfffnajs are the examples.
+They use the recipe files for boiling.
+- boiler.config.toml is the configuration for the examples in here.
+- boiler.files.txt is the filelist of what to do without command line arguments.

 ## FAQ
 ### What is going on metaboil.boil?